 From lobby to critical business resource

 The U.S. Chamber of Commerce (USCC) is the world’s largest business organization representing companies of all sizes across every sector of the economy.
-A venerable force in the policymaking halls of Washington D.C., The Chamber is simultaneously on a path of transformation spurred by new leadership and a shifting ethos.
+A venerable force in the policymaking halls of Washington D.C., The Chamber is simultaneously on a path of transformation spurred by new leadership.
 The Chamber promotes bipartisan moderation and a unifying economic agenda.

 To further reinforce their position as a resource to diverse constituents, The Chamber partnered with AREA 17 to convey the depth of their expertise and better serve society, businesses, and government.